New Regulation of the Public Oversight Board – What Changes for Statutory Auditors and Businesses?

 Collaboration with BMP and IEKA

 In general, preparation is key.
-Auditors operating in accordance with international standards will welcome these changes, as the new regulation simply institutionalizes good professional practices.
-There may be a short-term increase in administrative burden (e.g., completing additional documentation, drafting new internal policies), but in the long run this consolidates the quality and reputation of the profession.
-For auditors who until now have been less rigorous, the new regulation serves as a call to raise the bar – the BMP will monitor closely, and failure to meet the new requirements may result in penalties or disciplinary measures.
+Auditors acting in accordance with international standards will welcome these changes, as the new regulation simply institutionalizes good professional practices.
+There may be a short-term increase in administrative burden (e.g., completing additional documentation, drafting new internal policies), but in the long term, this consolidates the quality and reputation of the profession.
+For auditors who have been less rigorous until now, the new regulation constitutes a call to raise the bar – BMP will monitor closely, and failure to meet the new requirements may result in penalties or disciplinary measures.

 Entry into force and next steps

-The new regulation has not yet formally come into effect at the time of this blog's publication.
-According to the BMP decision, the act takes effect upon publication in the Official Gazette.
-This is expected to happen soon, since the decision was made on September 30, 2025.
+The new regulation has not yet formally entered into force at the time of this blog post's publication.
+According to the BMP decision, the act enters into force after publication in the Official Gazette.
+This is expected to happen soon, as the decision was made on September 30, 2025.
 After official publication, all new provisions will be legally enforceable.

-In summary, these are the key time points to keep in mind:
+In summary, these are the key timelines to keep in mind:

 30.09.2025